Jenniferosei/QnA/README.md

 •	React events are named using camelCase, rather than lowercase in HTML.
 •	With JSX, you pass a function as the event handler, rather than a string in HTML.
 <Button onPress={lightItUp} />
+[n programming, an event handler is a callback routine that operates asynchronously once an event takes place.
+It dictates the action that follows the event.
+The programmer writes a code for this action to take place.
+An event is an action that takes place when a user interacts with a program.]

+[What is asynchronous programming?
+Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events while that task runs, rather than having to wait until that task has finished.
+Once that task has finished, your program is presented with the result.]
 ## Native Events

 Native events are fired directly by the browser - events like clicks, mouseovers, keypresses, etc. To receive those events on a Widget, you have to specifically sink the events.
 The generic events are, well, more generic.

+[Widgets are small applications that add aesthetic appeal to your home screen while also displaying data at a glance and providing useful features.]

 ## Synthetic Events

 React has its own event handling system which is very similar to handling events on DOM elements.
 The react event handling system is known as Synthetic Events.

+ DOM stands for 'Document Object Model'.
+In simple terms, it is a structured representation of the HTML elements that are present in a webpage or web-app.
+DOM represents the entire UI of your application.
+The DOM is represented as a tree data structure.

 -	Synthetic events are a wrapper over the browser's native event.
 -	They are cross-browser compatible, meaning they are supported in all the browsers; are not browser specific.